libcpr/cpr/README.md

 * a C++11 compatible compiler such as Clang or GCC.
 The minimum required version of GCC is unknown, so if anyone has trouble building this library with a specific version of GCC, do let me know
 * curl and its development libraries

-## Contributing

-Please fork this repository and contribute back using [pull requests](https://github.com/whoshuu/cpr/pulls).
-Features can be requested using [issues](https://github.com/whoshuu/cpr/issues).
-All code, comments, and critiques are greatly appreciated.